MrSunnyboiii/Vegetable-Detection/README.md

 # Vegetable Identifier

-This project uses the NVIDIA Jetson AI to identify different types of plants
+This project uses the NVIDIA Jetson AI to identify different types of vegetables

 ![image of a vegetable](https://github.com/user-attachments/assets/dc1b424a-83c1-4051-aaef-f463614df979)